 I decided to skip the tangzhong step (that’s what makes this recipe ideal for beginner bakers).
 The rolls still came out divine with a beautiful crumb that’s bliss to eat and a cinch to make.

-Great recipe for entertaining or spur of a moment addition to dinner
+Great recipe for entertaining or a last-minute addition to dinner.

-Each condensed milk bun is flaky, buttery, and just slightly sweet!
+Each condensed milk bun is so soft, fluffy, buttery, and just slightly sweet!

 Because they’re not overly sweet, they pair deliciously with all things savory.